AbhimanyuAryan/ml-imagesynthesis/README.md

 ### What does it do? ###

 This repository contains code that is easy to add to any existing Unity project.
 It allows to save the following data as .png images with minimal intrusion:

-* Image segmentation - color encoded unique object identifier (InstanceID)
+* __Image segmentation__ - color encoded unique object identifier ('InstanceID')
-* Object categorization - color encoded object Layer or Tag
+* __Object categorization__ - color encoded object Layer or Tag
-* Optical flow - based on Motion Vectors
+* __Optical flow__ - based on Motion Vectors
-* Depth
+* __Depth__
-* ... and more in the future
+* *... and more in the future*

 Process of capturing data does not require any content modification.

-Data can be previewed in the Editor (in Play mode) via Display drop down in Game view.
+Data can be previewed in the Editor (in Play mode) via 'Display' drop down in the Game View.
 'Display 1' provides the final image as usual, while 'Display 2' to 'Display 5' - displays the additional data like image segmentation, optical flow, etc.

 ### How to use ###

-* Copy contents (C# scripts and shaders) of the repository into your Unity project
+1. Copy contents (C# scripts and shaders) of the repository into your Unity project
+2. Add `ImageSynthesis` component to your camera(s)
-* Call GetComponent<ImageSynthesis>().Save(framename) or use ExampleUI to save data for single frame
+2. Call `GetComponent<ImageSynthesis>().Save(framename)` or attach `ExampleUI` component to save data for a single frame
-* Optional: call GetComponent<ImageSynthesis>().OnSceneChange, if new objects were added at runtime
+3. Optional: call `GetComponent<ImageSynthesis>().OnSceneChange`, if new objects were added at runtime
-* No further changes to content are necessary
+4. No further changes to content should be necessary

 ### How does it work ###